 "Those who walk the way of the Emerald Enclave are infused with this power; we embody it, and it moves us to do our work.
 That is why we are never alone.
 Even in the midst of a noisy, crowded city we can feel the presence of the natural world inside us, fresh, strong, and alive.
-The Enclave anal rvive es of ered ten hbers g and seeks to make awareness of this power available to all.
+The Enclave seeks to make awareness of this power available to all.

 "Freedom.
-Is not this the highest of callings?" - Delaan Winterhound cities and towns across Faerûn (primarily in the North), who believe that solidarity is needed to keep evil at bay.
-The rulers of Waterdeep, Silverymoon, Neverwinter, and other free cities dominate the coalition, and all lords in the Alliance work primarily for the fate and fortune of their individual settlements.
+Is not this the highest of callings?"

+- Delaan Winterhound